Carrie Symonds Wedding Dress: 'Divine', 'Gorgeous', 'Jenny in Forest Gump' - Answered | ExBulletin

 Carrie Symonds Wedding Dress: ‘Divine’, ‘Gorgeous’, ‘Jenny in Forest Gump’ – Answered

-“The bride looks absolutely gorgeous – the dress is gorgeous – and her husband is totally in love.
-Good luck to you both, ”wrote another.
+“The bride is absolutely gorgeous – the dress is gorgeous – and her husband is totally enamored.
+Good luck to both of you,” wrote another.

 A number of people have made comparisons to another famous wedding dress, the one worn in Forrest Gump.